ComputerRL: Scaling End-to-End Online Reinforcement Learning for Computer Use Agents: Experiments

+To closely reflect the real user experience, we evaluate \model on the OSWorld~\citep{xie2024osworld} and \href{https://xlang.ai/blog/osworld-verified}{OSWorld-Verified} benchmark, comparing its performance against state-of-the-art models, including CUA~\citep{cua2025}, Claude-4~\citep{claude2}, and UI-TARS~\citep{qin2025ui}, among others.
+The comparative results are in Table~\ref{tab:osworld}.
 The results indicate that \model achieves superior performance across a range of domains, with its advantages most pronounced in the challenging multi-apps setting.
-Notably, \model exhibits exceptional proficiency in long-range planning and complex reasoning tasks.
-Moreover, by employing the API-GUI strategy, \model can accomplish tasks using at most \textbf{1/3} of the steps required by the strongest baseline approaches, thereby demonstrating remarkable gains in execution efficiency.
-These results collectively underscore the potential of \computerrl to advance the state of the art in automated task completion across heterogeneous application environments.
+Moreover, by employing the API-GUI strategy, \model can accomplish tasks using at most \textbf{1/3} of the steps required by the strongest baseline approaches, demonstrating remarkable gains in execution efficiency.
+These results underscore the potential of \computerrl to advance the state of the art in computer automation across various applications.